 If you decide to transfer ownership of your property to your child, you must use a quitclaim deed.
 Contact an attorney to prepare the deed for you or use an online legal service that prepares documents.
 To complete the deed, you'll need your full name -- and that of any other owner, such as your spouse -- your child's full name, and the property address.
 If your child is paying you for the home, state the amount for the consideration listed on the deed.
 However, if the transfer is a gift, a consideration value is not necessary.
 Once the deed is prepared, you will sign it in the presence of a notary public.
-Your child -- the grantee -- would need to sign only if your property is in Kentucky.
-Some states, such as Georgia, require the signatures of additional witnesses.
+In most states, your child won't need to sign the quitclaim deed, but there are some areas where this additional signature may be required.

 Recording and Forms

 The deed must be filed on public record after it's signed.
 The county clerk/recorder maintains the real property records for the county.
 A small fee is charged to record documents; this varies by location.
 Additionally, your state or county might require a transfer form to be completed and turned in with the deed for recording.
 After it's recorded, the original deed is returned to your child, because she is now the new owner.